elvirasantos/GruntApp/README.md

 # GruntApp
-This is a Grunt project template.
+This is a Grunt project boilerplate.
 Default tasks:
 + clean
 + coffee